canonical/ubuntu-boards-documentation/reference/milk-v-mars.rst

 #.
 Power on the board

 #.
 If no prior operating system installation exists, U-Boot will start up GRUB
-   on the SD card.
+   on the microSD card.
 Go to step 8

 #.
 If a prior operating system exists, press :kbd:`Enter` when "Hit any key to
    stop autoboot" is displayed, and enter: